-In 1863, the United States passed the National Banking Act that established a system of governmentally chartered banks that could issue banknotes at least 100 percent backed by a deposit of government bonds with some government agency.
+agency.
 These banknotes were intended to circulate as currency.
 Japan passed a National Banking Act in 1872 that was very similar, but not identical, to the U.S. law.
-The experience of the two countries with national banking were very different.
+The experiences of the two countries with national banking were very different.
 The national banking industry in Japan was smaller than that in the United States in terms of capital, total assets, and circulation.
-Further, Japanese national banks did relatively far less commercial banking and far more government banking than did their U.S. counterparts.
+Further, Japanese national banks did relatively less commercial banking and far more government banking than did their U.S. counterparts.

 In this paper, we have examined whether the differences in the national banking experiences in the two countries can be attributed to the differences in their actual national banking legislation.
 Our general conclusion is that they cannot.
 It is true that the restrictions on the total capital and total note circulation of Japanese national banks explain the relatively small size and the initial slow growth of the national banking sector in that country.
-These restrictions themselves were related to the Japanese government's efforts to contain the total amount of inconvertible paper currency and to replace the inconvertible Dajohkansatsu and the Minbushohsatsu with convertible national bank notes.
+These restrictions themselves were related to the Japanese government's efforts to contain the total amount of inconvertible paper currency and to replace the inconvertible Dajokansatsu and the Mimbushosatsu with convertible banknotes of national banks.

-However, differences in the laws do not explain the significant differences in the composition of bank balance sheets in the two countries.
+However, differences in the laws do not explain the significant differences in the composition of banks' balance sheets in the two countries.
 We think the primary cause of these differences was the differences in the initial conditions in the two countries when their national banking systems were established.

-By 1863, the United States had over 80 years of experience with banking.
-It had a well-established banking system with over 1,400 banks.
-In fact, the establishment of the U.S. national banking system did not so much involve the establishment of de novo banks as it did the encouragement, mainly through a punitive tax on the paying out of notes of non-national banks, of banks to switch from being chartered by states to being federally chartered (that is, national) banks.
+By 1863, the United States had more than 80 years of experience with banking and a well-established banking system with more than 1,400 banks.
+In fact, the establishment of the U.S. national banking system did not so much involve the establishment of de novo banks as it did the encouragement, mainly through a punitive tax on the paying out of notes of nonnational banks, of banks to switch from being chartered by states to being federally chartered (that is, national) banks.
 Further, these banks had a long history of conducting business with each other.

 In contrast, in 1872 Japan had virtually no experience with modern banking.
-In Yedo era preceding Meiji, there had been ryogae banks mainly in Osaka and Yedo, but they were primarily engaged in the trade of gold, silver and copper coins.
+In the Edo Period (1603-1867) preceding the Meiji Restoration, there had been ryogae banks mainly in Osaka and Edo, but they were primarily engaged in the trade of gold, silver, and copper coins.
 Although ryogae banks in Osaka developed a highly advanced system of settlement using various kinds of bills drawn on deposits, they did not essentially use these deposits for lending, but used their own funds.
 Therefore, they were not engaged in financial intermediation for domestic businesses as was the case of banks in the United States.

 Suppose our hypothesis about the cause of the differences in the composition of the balance sheets of the two national banks is correct.
-Then the balance sheets of Japanese national banks should have begun to look more like those of their counterparts in the United States as the Japanese national banking system became more mature and the country became more familiar with banking and undertook more financial intermediation.
+Then the balance sheets of Japanese national banks should have begun to look more like those of their counterparts in the United States as the Japanese national banking system became more mature and the country became more familiar with banking and undertook larger-scale financial intermediation.
 Unfortunately, we cannot test this prediction, because the establishment of the Bank of Japan in 1885 fundamentally changed the nature of banking in that country.
-Maybe further research will come up with a way of determining whether or not our conjecture is correct.
+Perhaps further research will find a way to determine whether our conjecture is correct.